DMTF/Redfish-Service-Validator/README.md

 --              |--       |--
-payload         | string  | Option to test a specific payload or resource tree (see below) logdir          | string  | Place to save logs and run configs nooemcheck      | boolean | Whether to check Oem items on service debugging       | boolean | Whether to print debug to log schema_directory| string  | Where schema is located/saved on system
+payload         | string  | Option to test a specific payload or resource tree (see below) logdir          | string  | Place to save logs and run configs oemcheck        | boolean | Whether to check Oem items on service debugging       | boolean | Whether to print debug to log schema_directory| string  | Where schema is located/saved on system